aws-samples/eks-workshop-v2/website/docs/networking/vpc-lattice/latticeabtesting.md

 To simulate this scenario, we will configure the httproutes so that 50% of the traffic is routed to the old version and the other 50% to the new version of the application.
 Completing the checkout procedure multiple times with different objects in the cart should present the users with the 2 version of the applications.

-Again, we need to port-forward and open the preview of your application with `Cloud9`.
+Again, we need to port-forward and open the preview of your application with Cloud9.

 ```bash
 $ kubectl delete --all po -n ui
 $ kubectl port-forward svc/ui 8080:80 -n ui
 ```
-Click on the `Preview` button on the top bar and select `Preview Running Application` to preview the UI application on the right:
+Click on the **Preview** button on the top bar and select **Preview Running Application** to preview the UI application on the right:

 ![Preview your application](assets/preview-app.png)